Chapter 6: Structuring an Open Source Repository

 Common approaches:

-- inline comments for local clarity
+- Inline comments for local clarity

 - README for high-level context

-/docsfor deeper explanations- examples or tutorials for onboarding
+/docsfor deeper explanations- Examples or tutorials for onboarding

 Avoid scattering documentation across unrelated files.